Hemanth2332/weather-prediction-using-tf/README.md

-# Convert Model to TFLite Version
+# Weather Prediction Using TensorFlow

 This project provides a comprehensive guide to converting a machine learning model to the TensorFlow Lite (TFLite) format, enabling deployment on edge devices or resource-constrained environments.
 The Jupyter Notebook walks through the entire process, from model creation to TFLite conversion.